baetall/Student-OpenClassRooms/README.md

 Contains projects assigned by OpenClassRooms
 Project #1: Turn a mockup of the Booki website into a web page with HTML and CSS
-Latest version upladed on June 07, 2023 at 06:30 AM
+Latest version of index.html and styles.css upladed on June 07, 2023 at 06:30 AM